mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint_service_serverless.html.markdown

 This is the second of two resources required to configure PrivateLink for Serverless, the first is [mongodbatlas_privatelink_endpoint_serverless](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/privatelink_endpoint_serverless).

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.
+-> **NOTE:** Create waits for all serverless instances on the project to IDLE in order for their operations to complete.
+This ensures the latest connection strings can be retrieved following creation of this resource.
+Default timeout is 2hrs.

 ## Example Usage